 From a policy perspective, the book sheds light on the politics surrounding technology, and how technology can be a source of power and change in the power of various social groups.
-In this sense, the book informs policy makers on the possible ways to mitigate automation’s negative repercussions on the labour market, as with free education and requalification courses for displaced employees, by decreasing occupational licensing practices, through tax credit/universal basic income, mobility vouchers to stimulate geographic relocation of labour where it is needed, removal of land zoning restrictions, investing in linking geographical regions, and industrial renewal.
-Previous studies (e.g., Ivanov, 2017; Stevens and Marchant, 2017; Nam, 2019; Ivanov, Kuyumdzhiev and Webster, 2020) have identified additional instruments in the arsenals of governments to mitigate the automation fears and the negative consequences of technological unemployment, such as financial incentives to companies to use human labour rather than automation, taxing automation technologies, government-created employment, etc. Frey supports the solutions that require least bureaucracy, stimulate employees’ mobility across industries and regions, but also decrease social inequality.
+In this sense, the book informs policy makers on the possible ways to mitigate automation’s negative repercussions on the labour market, as with free education and requalification courses for displaced employees, by decreasing occupational licensing practices, through tax credit/universal basic income, mobility vouchers to stimulate geographic relocation of labour where it is needed, removal of land zoning restrictions, investing in linking geographical regions and industrial renewal.
+Previous studies (e.g., Ivanov, 2017; Stevens and Marchant, 2017; Nam, 2019; Ivanov et al., 2020) have identified additional instruments in the arsenals of governments to mitigate the fears of automation and the negative consequences of technological unemployment, such as financial incentives to companies to use human labour rather than automation, taxing automation technologies, government-created employment, etc. Frey supports the solutions that require less bureaucracy, stimulate employees’ mobility across industries and regions, but also decrease social inequality.
 This is why he does not support the introduction of universal basic income, unlike other studies (McDonough and Bustillos Morales, 2020).
 The solutions Frey supports seem feasible in the short run when the social and economic impacts of growing automation are still manageable – i.e., when people who lose their jobs in one industry/geographic region because of automation might be hired in another industry or region.
 However, short-run solutions may not be effective if (when) automation becomes pervasive and its substitution effect is so profound that the number of displaced workers is higher than the number of jobs that are available or could be created for them.
-In such a situation, societies may need to look for more creative solutions, including universal basic income, redefinition of human rights, or birth right patents (Ivanov, 2017).
+In such a situation, societies may need to look for more creative solutions, including universal basic income, redefinition of human rights or birth right patents (Ivanov, 2017).

 Why is the current situation with automation different from previous industrial revolutions?

 Frey (p.366) argues that the AI-induced industrial revolution is not essentially different from the preceding revolutions.
-As with to the previous three industrial revolutions, we see enabling and replacing technologies that enhance or replace human employees.
+As with the previous three industrial revolutions, we see enabling and replacing technologies that enhance or replace human employees.
 However, there are at least two factors that make the current industrial revolution different from the preceding three – autonomous decision-making by intelligent agents and the demographic crisis.

 The first and the second industrial revolutions significantly improved the productivity of companies and allowed them to produce more goods and services with fewer employees.
 Although the benefits of the new technologies were not equally distributed and many people lost their jobs to machines, the machines remained human-dependent.
 In the first and second industrial revolutions, the relationship between humans and machines was ‘human-in-the-loop’.
 This means that it was up to the human to do the decision-making.
 The human decided when a steam engine or an internal combustion engine was to be used, when to start it, when to turn it off, when to increase or decrease the speed of the production line.
 The human was part of the production process and was responsible for strategic and operational decision-making.
-Through computerisation during the third industrial revolution, the human employee was moved to one side, but not completely removed.
+Through computerization during the third industrial revolution, the human employee was moved to one side, but not completely removed.
 Computers shifted more decision-making powers to automation and kept humans in the loop.
 Computers were taking automated decisions based on their programming, but a human could always interfere and override the decision.
 Computers also lacked learning capabilities and improvement in their performance required human intervention.